sateffen/poc-scrollbar/README.md

 The code itself is written in ES6, so if you're using the raw code with a module bundler, you have to transpile it first.
 If you don't want to add a transpiler, simply build this project (see [build the project](https://github.com/sateffen/poc-scrollbar#build-the-code)) and use the resulting file.

+#### Is shift + wheel scrolling supported?

+Yes, scrolling with your mouse wheel while pressing shift will attempt to scroll horizontally, not vertically.

 #### Why do I have to call *destroy* by myself with MutationObservers?